Syndicode

 Lack of demand

-The lack of market need buries 42% of new businesses.
-The primary reason for this is poor market research, which leads to misunderstanding of the real market needs.
+The lack of market need buries 35% of new businesses.
+The primary reason it happens is poor market research, leading to misunderstanding the real market needs.
 As a result, entrepreneurs build products no one cares about.

 But how to create a startup that will get a market share?
 Unfortunately, finding the right solution may still be hard after establishing the market need.
 That’s why idea validation is a must-do for startups that want to save money and time.
 You may start with pre-sales and proceed to MVP development after gaining some traction.
 Otherwise, iterate and get market feedback until you get a satisfactory result.